LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 What if engineers were transparent/honest about the roots of their "clean" products?
 Subtitle: only when we admit shortcomings, can we address them in the future.
-conclusion: we don't need to be perfect right now but we need to be vulnerable enough to grow

 ## inspiration evolved from this earlier illustration